-“Alter” will be an examination of the transformative qualities of clay and the belief in the transformative power of material thinking through innovation and experimentation
+“Alter”, a ceramic exhibition which examines the transformative qualities of clay and the belief in the transformative power of material thinking through innovation and experimentation.

 Open to the public daily from Wednesday, November 27th, 2019 – Sunday, December 1st, 2019 – 11am – 4pm

 “Alter” is an exhibition of the work of eight UK based ceramic artists who, as vanguards of their field, are forging the way forward for a more defined cultural positioning of ceramic art.
-Using a combination of exceptionally honed technical skills, innate understanding of the material and boundless creativity, each artist produces work which glances back at the history of ceramics and forwards to the unending conceivable outcomes of its future.
+Using a combination of exceptionally honed technical skills, innate understanding of the material and boundless creativity, each artist produces work which glances back at the history of ceramics and forwards to the limitless possibilities of its future.

 New to the Cavaliero Finn portfolio, we are delighted to be working with Leah Jensen for this ceramic

 You can find out more about Leah’s work by reading our interview with the artist or by booking a free ticket to the special talk she is giving visitors to Alter at Fitzrovia Chapel on Saturday 30th November from 2-3pm.

 One of this year’s Loewe Craft Prize finalists, artist Annie Turner’s ceramic sculptures can be seen as an external testimony to her connection with the River Deben and its surrounding marshlands where her family has lived for several generations.
 Her work is literally imbued with the debris from the River Deben bed, giving the appearance it has been around for centuries, aged and eroded over time.
 Through control of the kiln temperature, the work is altered and Annie can influence the bend and collapse that have become so

 “Through trial and error I have understood how to in build the weaknesses and strengths of the form so I can promote a lot of movement or very little”.Annie Turner